YingLiu4203/angular-book/ch02/ch02-the-root-component.md

 ## 1 Project Files

-The Angular CLI generates several folders and a number of files including source code, enviornment settings, testing and etc. The [Angular Getting Started Document](https://angular.io/guide/quickstart) describes each file in detail.
+The new Angular project is create in a `angular-tour-of-heroes` foler -- the name specified in the `ng new` command.
+In this folder, the Angular CLI generates several folders and a number of files including source code, enviornment settings, testing and etc.

+As a regular Node.js project, the required packages are defined in `package.json` file and all packages are installed in the `node_modules` folder.

+Angular CLI creates a local git repository and add a `.gitignore` file that specifies files and folders ignored by git.

+You can ignore most files except those in `src` folder when you are a beginner Angular developer.

-The built-in web server, started by the `ng serve` command, watches project changes and will rebuild the project when there is a change.
+The built-in web server, started by the `ng serve` command, watches project source code changes and will rebuild the project when there is a change.

 ## 2 The Root Component